 The U.S. Air Force’s emphasis on mission assurance in choosing a launch provider for a critical National Reconnaissance Office satellite – as well as the timing of the contract – could prove troublesome for SpaceX, the would-be rival to United Launch Alliance (ULA) that is seeking to break its monopoly over national security launches.
 SpaceX claimed in a Federal Claims Court suit filed in April that the U.S. Air Force unfairly provided ULA with a multibillion-dollar ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NRO Launch Timing Posing Challenges For SpaceX".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NRO Launch Timing Posing Challenges For SpaceX".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.